-- Hair growth: Massaging your scalp with hot oil stimulates blood circulation in that area, which leads to better distribution of nutrients to your hair folliclesi XA tube-like structure found in the top two layers of the skin from where the hair grows out. .
+- Promotes Hair Growth: Massaging your scalp with hot oil stimulates blood circulation in that area, leading to better distribution of nutrients to your hair folliclesi XA tube-like structure found in the top two layers of the skin from where the hair grows out. .
 This nourishment may lead to hair strengthening and aid faster hair growth.

 - Nourishes Hair Tissues: Hot oil penetrates the skin of your scalp the way a shampoo or a conditioner never can (2).
 Thus, it gets absorbed deep into your scalp and nourishes your hair follicles and tissues from within.

 - Prevents Dandruff: Dandruff occurs in people who have dry skin on their scalp, which causes dead skin cells to flake off in clumps.
-Oiling your hair can stimulate the sebaceous glands on your scalp to produce more natural oil and, thus, treat dandruff.
+A study showed that oils from different sources can help reduce dandruff (3).

-- Protects from sun damage: Applying hot oil to your hair forms a protective sheath over it that blocks the harmful UV rays from damaging your hair.
+- Protects From Sun Damage: Applying hot oil to your hair forms a protective sheath over it that prevents the harmful UV rays from damaging your hair (2).

 - Reduces Frizz: Hot oil treatment moisturizes your hair from within, which helps reduce flyaways and frizz.

-- Adds shine: Treating your hair to a hot oil massage on a regular basis prevents dryness and split ends, which ultimately leads to shinier and more lustrous hair.
+- Adds Shine: Regularly treating your hair to a hot oil massage prevents dryness and split ends, which ultimately leads to shinier and more lustrous hair.